Nelofarzabi/Chrome_Extension/README.md

 > Description the project.
 - This extension is a simple extension Can :
 - Save the tabs you write in the input .
-- Save the current .
+- Save the current tab.
 - Show all saved tabs .
 - Delete all saved tabs  .